-Challenges: Afghanistan is emerging from 30 years of war and lacks a strong foundation for counternarcotics and rule of law.
-In the past ten years, Afghanistan has made improvements, but much remains to be done.
-Afghanistan has significant challenges with illicit cultivation, production, trafficking, and consumption of narcotics, all of which undermine good governance, the licit economy, and public health; as well as fueling corruption, insecurity, and providing a source of revenue for the insurgency.
-According to a May 2018 UN report, the Taliban and other insurgent groups secured at least $32 million in taxes from the farm-gate value of opium and potentially a further $94-150 million from the manufacturing and internal trafficking of opiates.
-Afghanistan produces over 80 percent of the world’s illicit opium, which ultimately fuels a global opiate trade that generates nearly $61 billion in profits for corrupt officials, drug traffickers, organized criminal groups, and insurgents across the globe.
+Challenges: Afghanistan is emerging from 40 years of conflict and lacks a strong foundation for counternarcotics and rule of law.
+Over the past fifteen years, Afghanistan has made improvements, but much remains to be done.
+Corruption is endemic and impunity continues to degrade the public trust and undermine the legitimacy and efficacy of the central government.
+Despite the passage of a landmark 2009 Law on the Elimination of Violence against Women, gender-based violence remains pervasive and survivors continue to face challenges in accessing the formal justice system.
+Afghanistan has significant challenges with illicit cultivation, production, trafficking, and consumption of narcotics, all of which undermine good governance, the licit economy, and public health; fuel corruption and insecurity; and provide sources of revenue for the insurgency.
+According to a July 2019 UN report, the Taliban and other insurgent groups secured at least $29 million in taxes from the farm-gate value of opium and additional funds from the collection of ushr, a tithe of about 10 percent on agricultural produce.
+Afghanistan produces over 80 percent of the world’s illicit opium, which ultimately fuels a global opiate trade that generates tens of billions in profits for corrupt officials, drug traffickers, organized criminal groups, and insurgents across the globe.

-U.S. assistance has improved Afghanistan’s capacity to prosecute serious drug offenses and had operate within a legal framework.
-Despite Bureau of International Narcotics and Law Enforcement Affairs (INL) foreign assistance support, Afghan rule of law institutions suffer from limited judicial capacity that still lacks the ability to perform basic organizational functions.
-Services for women and children both in addressing illicit narcotic use and providing legal rights are limited or non-existent.
-Additionally, the Afghan prison infrastructure remains vulnerable to overcrowding and complicates the proper physical classification of prisoners, which accentuates the potential for external security threats.
+U.S. assistance has improved Afghanistan’s capacity to prosecute serious drug offenses and uphold the rule of law.
+Despite gains made over the past fifteen years with INL foreign assistance support, Afghan rule of law institutions continue to face challenges in addressing pervasive corruption, including prosecuting high-profile offenders.
+Services for women and children, addressing illicit narcotic use, and protecting legal rights are limited or, in some areas of the country, non-existent.
+The Afghan prison infrastructure remains vulnerable to overcrowding, which complicates the proper physical classification of prisoners and accentuates the potential for external security threats.

-Goals: Assistance programs managed by INL in Afghanistan are designed to address critical and complex U.S. national security objectives amid one of the most difficult operating environments in the world.
-Within the context of broader U.S. interagency strategies on Afghanistan, INL’s objective is to assist the Afghan government to assume and sustain basic responsibility for combating illicit narcotics and providing rule of law.
-Counternarcotics priorities include strengthening the Afghan government’s capacity to combat the drug trade as a critical element of securing and sustaining broader stability and security matters, and to deny revenue to anti-government actors.
-Rule of law priorities include improving and expanding access to the state justice sector, increasing capacity, reducing corruption, and partnering with the Government of Afghanistan to develop a safe, secure, and humane corrections system that meets international standards and Afghan cultural requirements.
+Goals: Assistance programs managed by INL in Afghanistan are designed to address critical and complex U.S. national security objectives in one of the most difficult operating environments in the world.
+Within the context of broader U.S. strategy in Afghanistan, INL’s objective is to assist the Afghan government to assume and sustain basic responsibility for combating illicit narcotics and uphold the rule of law.
+Counternarcotics priorities include strengthening the Afghan government’s capacity to combat the drug trade as a critical element of securing and sustaining broader stability and security as well as denying revenue to anti-government actors.
+Rule of law priorities include improving and expanding access to the formal justice sector, increasing capacity of justice sector institutions, promoting gender justice, reducing corruption, and partnering with the Government of Afghanistan to develop a safe, secure, and humane corrections system that meets international standards and Afghan cultural requirements.

-Accomplishments: INL has worked hard alongside the Afghan government to implement comprehensive reforms with measurable achievements.
-Training, advising, exchanges, and targeted programs have addressed key needs in counternarcotics and rule of law.
-Services practically absent a decade ago now provide functional service to the Afghan people, with Afghans taking on an increasing leadership role.
+Accomplishments: INL has worked alongside the Afghan government to implement comprehensive initiatives and reforms with measurable achievements.
+Training, advising, and targeted programs have addressed key needs in counternarcotics and rule of law.

 - As a direct result of Department of Justice and INL support, Afghanistan has passed and enforces a robust drug law, administers a secure facility in which defendants are tried and held, and deploys highly trained legal practitioners to conduct the cases, resulting in over 2,355 appellate court convictions since 2009.